MarbleTile/artosis-balance-update/README.md

 i do not know how to implement artosis' ideas about zerg. i will figure it out some other time.

-the list of changes ('I' prefix for implemented, 'N' for not):
+### changelog legend: 'I' prefix for implemented, 'N' for not

 ## TERRAN
 * I turret damage type to normal, +25 to mineral cost